ai-pipestream/platform-frontend/docs/claude-agents/00-auto-start-build-environment.md

 ## Objective
 Create an automated setup that a Claude agent can execute to start the entire platform-frontend development environment from scratch, including all required backend services.

+## Architecture Philosophy

+**By Design: Instant Infrastructure for Developers**

+The platform is architected to get frontend developers productive IMMEDIATELY:

+1. **Published Dependencies:**
+   - `@ai-pipestream/grpc-stubs` is published to npm (no local build needed)
+   - Backend libraries published to Maven Central (versioned releases)

+2. **Docker-Managed Infrastructure:**
+   - `platform-registration-service` handles all backend infrastructure via Docker
+   - Consul, OpenSearch, and other services start automatically
+   - No complex setup required

+3. **🚧 TODO - Future Enhancement (Not Yet Implemented):**
+   - **Pre-built Docker Images:** Eventually `platform-registration-service` and ALL infrastructure will be published as Docker images to Docker Hub / ghcr.io
+   - **One Command Setup:** Developers will run: `docker compose up` and the ENTIRE backend infrastructure starts instantly
+   - **Zero Backend Knowledge:** Frontend devs won't need Java, Gradle, or any backend tools
+   - **Current State:** Still need to build platform-registration-service locally (but it handles everything else via Docker)

+**What This Means Today:**
+- Clone 2 repos (platform-frontend + platform-registration-service)
+- Run one startup script from platform-registration-service
+- Frontend is ready to develop

+**What This Will Mean (Future):**
+- Clone 1 repo (platform-frontend only)
+- Run `docker compose up`
+- Infrastructure auto-downloads and starts
+- Frontend is ready to develop in < 5 minutes

 ## Context

 **Current Manual Process:**